krischan-ai/chest-xray-pneumonia-demo/README.md

 ### 🚀 Version Evolution & Refactoring

+#### ✨ [v2.1 Latest Update] - Explainable AI (XAI) & Lesion Heatmap Visualization
+* **Grad-CAM Integration**: Shattered the "black-box" limitation of standard CNNs.
+By computing the gradients of the final convolutional layer (e.g., `block5_conv3`), the system dynamically generates Class Activation Heatmaps in real-time.
+* **Enhancing Clinical Trust**: Visually highlights the exact lung opacities driving the AI's "Pneumonia" prediction with red overlays.
+This provides radiologists with an intuitive second opinion for cross-validation and ensures the model is learning true pathological features rather than spurious correlations.
+* **New Tech Stack**: OpenCV (Color mapping and channel processing), Matplotlib.

 #### [v2.0] - Local Model Fine-tuning & Deployment Loop
 In the initial phase (v1.0), this demo utilized a lightweight pre-trained model from Hugging Face for rapid prototyping.
 To gain deeper control over training details and optimize performance on specific medical datasets, version 2.0 refactored the core engine: